LJPc-solutions/freescout-cleanup-module/README.md

 ## Installation

-1. Download the latest module zip file [here](https://resources.ljpc.network/freescout-modules/cleanup/latest.zip).
+1. Download the latest module zip file [here](https://resources.ljpc.network/freescout-modules/cleanup/latest.zip). **Do not use the master branch!** The master branch is not stable and should only be used for development purposes.
 2. Transfer the zip file to the server in the Modules folder of FreeScout.
 3. Unpack the zip file.
 4. Remove the zip file.